Keeping the Simple Things Simple

 But it doesn’t have to be.

-With disabled vehicles, a person in a wheelchair can be at the steering wheel and ready to drive in just a minute.
+With disability vehicles, a person in a wheelchair can be at the steering wheel and ready to drive in just a minute.
 If they want, they never even have to leave there chair.

 When we say disabled vehicles, we don’t mean vehicles that have disabilities, but rather, vehicles that’s designed for those who have disabilities.
 Some people are born with a condition that causes mobility issues.
 Others experience an accident or develop something that affects their day-to-day movement.

-Whatever the cause might be, a disabled vehicle can give back some of that lost mobility, providing freedom to drive around as needed.
+Whatever the cause might be, a disability vehicle can give back some of that lost mobility, providing freedom to drive around as needed.

 Our vans are built specifically to accommodate wheelchairs.
 Whether you’re driving or riding along in the back, we offer the options to meet your needs.
 From the moment you enter one of our vans to the time you exit at your destination, you can expect a surprisingly convenient ride from a Rollx Van.